Describe a place you visited where the air was polluted: IELTS Speaking Cue Card

 Follow up questions

-What measures do you think can be taken to reduce air pollution in cities like Delhi?
+What measures do you think could improve air quality in polluted cities like Delhi?

 Have you noticed any changes in air quality in your own city over the years?